Table of Contents

 Regardless of the types of visual elements you choose to include, it’s recommended that at least one resides above the fold.
 You can take advantage of below-the-fold real estate to better showcase your offering, but don’t go overboard.

 One last thing about visuals: make sure they’re responsive on mobile devices!
-It’s estimated that 53.3% of web traffic is now mobile, and that number will only continue to grow.
+It’s estimated that as much as 70% of web traffic is now mobile, and that number will only continue to grow.
 Optimizing your landing page for mobile so it looks good, loads quickly, and is easily navigable requires some extra effort but when your conversion rates dramatically increase, you’ll be grateful you took the time.

 6. Create campaign-specific landing pages